 New business hours also need a new culture of decision-making

-Makers up in the Company were commonplace at times of standard processes and continuity.
+Decision makers high up in the company were common in times of standard processes and continuity.
 In a complex environment, on the other hand, they become the bottleneck of an organization.
-Advance, individualized services and high speed are only feasible where as little time passes between decision and implementation.
-So a new era also needs a new culture of decision-making.
-Today's leadership understanding is no longer about dictating choices, it's about
+Advance, individualized services and high speed are only feasible where as little time as possible passes between decision and implementation.
+So a new era also needs a new decision culture.
+Today's understanding of leadership is no longer about making decisions, it's about

 - to make shared decisions,